LaurenceA/SEMT20003/README.md

 * As we'll see, you can use PyTorch as GPU-enabled-numpy, so it is useful for many applications outside of traditional AI.

 Other points:
-* You're going to need PyTorch for the group project.
 * You won't need to install PyTorch.
 All the iPython notebooks in the taught material are presented using [Google Colab](https://colab.research.google.com).
-And you can do your group project there too!

-## Exam (50% of total mark):
+## Exam
-* These exams are in the standard TB1 assessment period, and examine the taught material from TB1.
+* These exams are in the standard TB2 assessment period.
-* The exam will be a 2 hour, 15 question, multiple choice, in-person exam.
+* The exam will be a 2 hour, 20 question, multiple choice, in-person exam.
-* The exam is primarily based on the theoretical material in the pdf notes.
+* The exam is primarily based on the material in the pdf notes.
 * But the material in the CoLab notebooks is examinable.
 I may ask in-detail about the material in the first week's CoLab notebooks (as you can see from Q1 and Q2 of the sample exam).
 For instance, you should know what `t.ones(2,3,4)` or `A.mean(2)` does (along with the material in the GPU and intro to Python notebooks).
 You aren't expected to know the material in the rest of the CoLab notebooks in that level of detail.
 Specifically, the material in the rest of the CoLab notebooks may be examined in a couple of ways:
   - The CoLab exams can illustrate examinable concepts (e.g. Q7 and Q10 in the sample exam).
   - You may need to read more neural-network-y code, but where all information required would be clearly available in the code itself.
 For instance, I could ask for a verbal description of the following neural network layer: `nn.Sequential(nn.Linear(in_features=100, out_features=200), nn.ReLU())`.
 I could give then several possible descriptions, with the correct description being: "A linear layer that takes vectors with 100 features and returns feature vectors with 200 features, followed by a relu nonlinearity".
 But I wouldn't ask you to do that for `nn.Sequential(nn.Linear(100, 200), nn.ReLU())` as the code doesn't tell you what argument is `in_features` and which is `out_features`, and you really should to look it up to be sure.
-* Things have changed quite alot since last year, so previous EMAT31530 exams are no longer relevant.
+* Things have changed quite alot since I took over the course, so the previous EMAT31530 exam is relevant, but nothing before that.
 * The exam will focus on the _concepts_ rather than requiring you to learn specific math equations / PyTorch functions.
 * [Instructions for MCQ exams](exams/OMR-student-intructions.pdf)
 * The formula sheet in the sample exam is the same as that in the paper.